anushehkhan/Elk-Stack-Project/README.md

 <img width="596" alt="Edit-filebeat-config yml" src="https://user-images.githubusercontent.com/99552635/153773937-920122d7-9726-4b83-9cb0-6bde077047d2.png">
 <img width="707" alt="image" src="https://user-images.githubusercontent.com/99552635/153774022-a11eba82-6710-4c56-9b42-44c9d5c4b659.png">

-- Run the playbooks, and navigate to Kibana to check that the installation worked as expected.
+- Run the playbooks using these commands: (ansible-playbook filebeat-playbook.yml) (ansible-playbook metricbeat-playbook.yml), and navigate to Kibana to check that the installation worked as expected.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.

 NOTE: Bonus commands are in images folder.
 The names of the images describes what each command is performing.

+To get Log data from Kibana: Enter url http://[public-ip-elk-server]:5601/app/kibana#home > Click Logs > Click Add log data > System logs > Click check data > Systems Log Dashboard